ytmytm/MMM-pekavm/README.md

 			alwaysShowTime: true,	// Always show time of departure? (as HH:MM)
 			showMessages: true,	// Show ZTM notifications about canceled lines, reroutes etc.?
 			labelRow: true,		// Show or hide column headers
+			minTime: 180000,	// Filter out departures earlier than this (in milliseconds)
-			reload: 60000		// How often should the information be updated?
-(In milliseconds) }
+			reload: 60000		// How often should the information be updated? (in milliseconds) }
     }						// If this isn't your last module, add a comma after the bracket
 ```